Techtonica/curriculum/api/http-request-practice.md

 [https://caniuse.com/#feat=fetch](https://caniuse.com/#feat=fetch)

 Almost all modern browsers support `fetch`.
 Unless your app needs to support IE11, then it's safe to use.
-Even then, you can polyfill it, e.g. [Github's polyfill](https://github.github.io/fetch/).
+Even then, you can polyfill it, e.g. [GitHub's polyfill](https://github.github.io/fetch/).

 ### Common Mistakes / Misconceptions